Our House

 What are Japanese beetles?

 Japanese beetles (right) are important turf and landscape pests in the eastern US.
 The adults are roughly 3/8" long with coppery wing covers, metallic green back and a row of white tufts along the sides.
 Adults feed on a wide variety of plants where they "skeletonize" leaves (remove leaf tissue between the veins).
 Japanese beetles belong to a large family of ornate beetles called scarabs (Scarabidae).
-These beautiful beetles have even been used in religious ceremonies by a number of ancient cultures.

 common misspelling: Japanese beatle